elpop/melate/README.md

                 melate.pl -l melate -c 20 -s

     -text or -t
-            Used with the -lottery (or -l) option, Don't show termina text color.
+            Used with the -lottery (or -l) option.
+Don't show terminal text color.

-            This to make printable output or generate files without escape codes.
+            Use this to make printable output or generate files without escape codes.

                 melate.pl -lottery melate -count 20 -text